archesproject/arches-dev-training/slides/10-module-07.md

 ## Register our Report

+- To register your report template with Arches, run the following:

 ```bash
 $(env) python manage.py report register -s arches_dev_training/reports/address-report.json
 ```

----

-## Now we can assign our report to our resource model
+- Now we can assign our report to the Person resource model